 Unless specified otherwise, the test shall be performed on a 3'-0" x 7'-0" nominal size frame having a 5 3/4" jamb depth.
-A detailed description of the door frame which shall cover all components used in the frame's construction, as well as applicable processes (such as welding, etc.) used for attaching and connecting components, shall be recorded in the test report, Swing Test Form 2, under the “remarks” section.
+A detailed description of the door frame and the applicable processes such as welding, bonding, etc. used for attaching components, shall be recorded in the report, Swing Test Form 2, under the “remarks” section.

 A detailed description of the frame and anchoring system which shall cover all details of the anchors, as well as the means of attachment in the frame and the weight of the door used for the test shall be recorded in the test report, Swing Test Form 2.

 Duration of the test shall be 250,000 cycles with latching for Level C doors; 500,000 cycles with latching for Level B doors; and 1,000,000 cycles with latching for Level A doors.
 A general inspection of the door shall be made at 25,000 cycle intervals for the first 100,000 cycles and at 50,000 cycles thereafter.
 A mechanical counter or equivalent shall be used to record the cycles.

 The general inspection shall cover perimeter clearances between door and frame and all components readily accessible, such as door face skins, exposed hinge and lock stiles, flush closing channels, end closures, hinge reinforcements, and lock body/face plate reinforcements and shall cover the integrity of assemble methods used to connect the door components.